Treatments for Inflammatory Bowel Disease

 Alternative and complementary therapies for ulcerative colitis

 Other experimental therapies are still being studied for use in the treatment of inflammatory bowel disease.
-These therapies are not yet approved by the United States Food and Drug Administration (FDA).
+These therapies are not yet approved by the US Food and Drug Administration (FDA).
 You may want to ask your doctor about taking part in a clinical trial.

 website.
 Available at: